Sigmund Romberg: Media

 Romberg was the subject of the 1954 Stanley Donen-directed film Deep in My Heart, in which he was portrayed by José Ferrer.
 The film was an adaptation of Elliott Arnold 's 1949 biography of Romberg.

 His operetta The New Moon was the basis for two film adaptations, both titled New Moon; the 1930 version starred Lawrence Tibbett and Grace Moore in the main roles, and the 1940 version starred Jeanette MacDonald and Nelson Eddy.

 "Softly, as in a Morning Sunrise" and "Lover, Come Back to Me" from The New Moon are jazz standards and have been performed by many jazz performers.

-He is featured in the lyrics to the 1963 Allan Sherman comedy song "The Mexican Hat Dance".

 Radio

 Romberg starred in An Evening with Romberg on NBC June 12, 1945 – August 31, 1948, mostly Tuesdays at 10:30 pm as a summer replacement series for Hildegarde's Raleigh Room (1945) and for The Red Skelton Show (1947–1948).
 The program featured three vocalists (Anne Jamison, Reinhold Schmidt, Robert Merrill), a 58-piece orchestra, and Frank Gallop as host/announcer.
 Music genres included "operatic arias, short symphonic works and overtures to popular songs, light classics, dance music and even a bit of outright jazz."